-Ground water was not encountered in the borings at the time of drilling.
+Ground water seepage was not observed in the borings at the time of drilling.
 Short term field observations generally do not provide accurate ground water levels.
 The contractor should check the subsurface water conditions prior to any excavation activities.
 The low permeability of the soils would require several days or longer for ground water to enter and stabilize in the bore holes.
 Ground water levels will fluctuate with seasonal climatic variations and changes in the land use.